China's Next Top Model season 1

 China's Next Top Model is a Chinese reality TV series, based on the international version and spin-off to the original, America's Next Top Model.

-The show was produced by Chinese television subscription channel Sichuan Satellite TV and it is filmed in Shanghai, the casting was held in selected cities of China - Shanghai, Beijing, Chengdu, and Guangzhou.
+The show was produced by Chinese television subscription channel Sichuan Satellite TV and it is filmed in Shanghai and Macau, with the casting was held in selected cities of China - Shanghai, Beijing, Chengdu, and Guangzhou.
 It began airing on January 13, 2008.

-Among the prizes for this season was a contract with NEXT Model Management and a campaign for Pantene.
+Among the prizes for this season was a contract with NEXT Model Management and became the spokesperson for Pantene.

-21-year-old Yin Ge from Changsha became the first winner of China's Next Top Model.
+Yin Ge, 21 year old from Changsha, became the first winner of China's Next Top Model.